LitecoinZ-Community/bitcore-wallet-client-ltz/README.header.md

 ## Get Started

-You can start using bitcore-wallet-client-ltz with the command below:
+You can start using bitcore-wallet-client-ltz in any of these two ways:

+* via [Bower](http://bower.io/): by running `bower install bitcore-wallet-client-ltz` from your console
-* via [NPM]: by running `npm install https://github.com/LitecoinZ-Community/bitcore-wallet-service-ltz.git` from your console.
+* or via [NPM](https://www.npmjs.com/package/bitcore-wallet-client-ltz): by running `npm install bitcore-wallet-client-ltz` from your console.

 ## Example